tulibraries/tul_cob/README.md

 ### Start the Application with some sample data for Development

-If you want to quickly get the application running for development with a minimal set of example data, you can running.
+If you want to quickly get the application running for development with a minimal set of example data, you can run

 `bundle exec rake server`